Moses-Maina-ctrl/yolo-ansible/README.md

   1. Download this project.
   2. Open Terminal, cd to this directory (containing the `Vagrantfile` and this README file).
   3. Type in `vagrant up`.
 The ansible playbook will run automatically since it has been provisioned in the Vagrantfile.
+(If  your vm is already running run `vagrant provisoning`)